ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 Frameworks provide libraries to handle specific technical concerns.
 In the case of a Python-centric solution, we can use the [Pandas](https://pandas.pydata.org/) library, which is an open-source data manipulation, cleaning, transformation and analysis library widely use by data engineers and scientists.
 Pandas supports a DataFrame-based modeling and transformation.
 A DataFrame is a two-dimensional table-like data structure.
 It can hold data with different data types and allows us to perform various operations like filtering, grouping, joining, and aggregating.
 Pandas offers functions for handling missing data, removing duplicates, and converting data types, making data cleaning tasks easier.

 There are also frameworks that consist of generating SQL code to build the models and process the transformation. [dbt](https://www.getdbt.com/) (data build tool) is a SQL-centric framework which at its core is primarily focused on transforming data using SQL-based queries.
-It allows us to define data transformation logic using SQL and Jinja, a templating language with data transformation capabilities, such as loops, conditionals, and macros, within our SQL code. dbt enable us to build the actual data models as views, entities (tables) and SQL based transformation that are hosted on the data warehouse.
+It allows us to define data transformation logic using SQL and Jinja, a templating language with data transformation capabilities, such as loops, conditionals, and macros, within our SQL code. dbt enables us to build the actual data models as views, entities (tables) and SQL based transformation that are hosted on the data warehouse.

 #### Apache Spark Platform